 With his “improved” radio, Moyer explained that they had been working on their problematic radio for a couple of hours and had forgotten to extinguish the light.
 The thirty-footer, which had monitored the transmissions, still proceeded to the lighthouse, and after slowly circling a couple of times and seeing the “sleep-deprived” crew sipping from their coffee cups, returned to port.
 Moyer’s quick thinking had definitely saved his own skin and that of his fellow coastguardsman.
 The story of what actually happened that morning at Miah Maull was a closely held secret for years.

 The Coast Guard removed their last crew from the station in 1973, after automating the lighthouse.
-The metal veranda on the first level was later removed as well, after it had deteriorated past the point of repair.
+The metal veranda on the first level was later removed as well, having deteriorated past the point of repair.

-In June of 2011, Miah Maull Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and offered to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
+In June 2011, Miah Maull Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and offered to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain a Tidelands Lease for the State of New Jersey to occupy the submerged lands.
-After no suitable organization was found to assume ownership of the lighthouse, the General Services Administration initiated an auction for the lighthouse on June 4, 2012.
-The lighthouse was pulled from the auction block in October, when a notice was posted alerting bidders that a new auction would be held the following spring, once the U.S. Coast Guard’s design for the solarization of the light was finalized.
+After no suitable organization was found to assume ownership of the lighthouse, the General Services Administration initiated an online auction for the property on June 4, 2012.
+The lighthouse was pulled from the auction block in October, when a notice was posted alerting bidders that a new auction would be held the following spring, once the U.S. Coast Guard’s design for solarization of the light was finalized.
 A second online auction for the lighthouse was finally initiated on June 30, 2015, and the lighthouse sold on August 7 for $90,000.
 Seven bidders participated in the auction.